- D.M.A., Doctor of Musical Arts, Yale School of Music, 2012

 - B.M., Bachelor of Music, Ithaca College, 2006

-Dominick DiOrio is associate professor of music in choral conducting at the Indiana University Jacobs School of Music.
+Dominick DiOrio has been associate professor of music in choral conducting at the Indiana University Jacobs School of Music since 2012.